7 Best Short-Scale Bass Guitars of 2024

 • Pickups: Hofner Ignition Staple humbuckers

-Perhaps the most iconic short-scale bass guitar ever, the Hofner 500/1 bass, is known as the "Beatle" bass because it was Paul McCartney's most used bass.
-This unique violin-style hollow body bass was used for all the iconic Beatles bass lines like "Come Together."
+Perhaps the most iconic short-scale bass guitar ever, the Hofner 500/1 bass is known as the "Beatle" bass because it was Paul McCartney's most used bass.
+This unique violin-style hollow body bass was used for many of the iconic Beatles bass lines like "Come Together".

 If you are a big fan of Paul McCartney or just want that unique Hofner bass sound, Hofner Ignition Violin Bass is a great place to start.
 The bass comes with its own Hofner Ignition Staple humbuckers and teacup master tone control knobs.